 The 2014 prey composition, shown in Figure 8, consisted of 62% gunnels, 21% sculpin, and 17% other fish.
-Other fish is defined as perch, cod, ratfish, or in some instances, fish that were observed, but not identifiable.
-It wasn't uncommon for volunteers to experience difficulty with fish identification, particularly if the birds were far away or more often the prey delivery occurred so quickly that it was not possible to clearly see what kind of fish was being brought to the burrow.
+Other fish is defined as perch, cod, ratfish, or in some instances, fish that were observed but could not be identified.
+It was common for volunteers to have trouble with fish identification.
+In some instances, this was due to the birds being distant but more often the prey delivery occurred so quickly that it was not possible to clearly see what kind of fish was being brought to the burrow.
 Gunnels were the most common prey of choice in both 2013 and 2014.
 In 2014, they were observed three times as often as sculpin.